tadkar/GettingData/README.md

 Getting and Sharing Data Course

+This script assumes that all the data is unzipped and stored in the current working directory This also assumes that the requirement is for all variables with mean or std in their name

 The file loads all the data sets into the respectively named variables

 The train and test data for X, Y and subject are then joined using rbind